ZeroStudMuffin/CEA2/BINLOCATOR.md

 ## OTHER CONSIDERATIONS:

+Ensure tests pass
+Download Android SDK when needed.
+If possible, add the SDK to the repo.
 User will help when asked.
 Work with the user if something cannot be handled bu Codex alone.